lolfuljames/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-Artificial Intelligence module from KTH,
+Artificial Intelligence module from KTH, implemented using minimax with alphabeta pruning.